composewell/streamly/CONTRIBUTING.md

 a good idea to update the issue expressing your intent so that others do not duplicate the effort and people with a background on the issue can help.

-### Changeset in a PR

-* Please make sure that a single PR contains a single logical changeset.
-That helps the reviewers in quickly understanding and reviewing the change.
+### Structuring Pull Requests

+__Lean PR:__ Please keep the reviewer in mind when sending pull requests.
+Use one PR for each logical changeset.
+A lean and thin PR with one independent logical change is more likely to be reviewed and merged quickly than a big monolithic PR with several unrelated changes.

+__PR Dependencies:__ If your change depends on an earlier PR you can create a branch from the old PR's branch, and raise a new PR targeting to merge into the old PR branch.
+Do not push the commits to the same PR just because the commit depends on that PR.

-* You are encouraged to group a logically related set of changes into a single commit.
+__Commits:__ You are encouraged to group a logically related set of changes into a single commit.
 When the overall changeset is largish you can divide it into multiple smaller commits, with each commit having a logically grouped changeset and the title summarizing the logical grouping.
 Always keep in mind a logical division helps reviewers understand and review your code quickly, easier history tracking and when required clean reversal changes.

-* If your commits reflect how you fixed intermediate problems during testing or made random changes at different times you may have to squash your changes (`git rebase -i`) into a single commit or logically related set of commits.
-* Please resist the temptation to make style related changes to surrounding code unless you are changing that code anyway .
-Make sure that your IDE/Editor is not automatically making sweeping style changes to all the files you are editing.
+__Functional Changes:__ Keep the reviewer in mind when making changes.
+Please resist the temptation to make style related changes to surrounding code unless you are changing that code anyway .
+Whenever possible, try to separate unrelated refactoring changes which do not affect functionality in separate commits so that it is easier for the reviewer to verify functional changes.

+__Style Changes:__ Make sure that your IDE/Editor is not automatically making sweeping style changes to all the files you are editing.
 That makes separating the signal from the noise very difficult and makes everything harder.
 If you would like to make style related changes then please send a separate PR with just those changes and no other functionality changes.

+__Rebasing:__ If your commits reflect how you fixed intermediate problems during testing or made random changes at different times you may have to squash your changes (`git rebase -i`) into a single commit or logically related set of commits.

 ### Resolving Conflicts